 The State Board of Election Commissioners will provide training materials for local poll worker training to each of the seventy-five (75) counties.

-Poll worker training shall be conducted only by State Board-certified trainers using materials provided by the State Board.
-Any exception must be by prior written request to the State Board with prior written approval by the State Board.
+Poll worker training shall be conducted only by State Board-certified trainers.
+Trainers are required to usematerials provided by the State Board.
+This requirement includes the presentation of all multi-media provided by the State Board.

+Any exception to the requirements of this section must be by prior written request to the State Board with prior written approval by the State Board.
 Approval by the State Board is not required for materials related to voting system training or supplemental procedures not addressed by materials provided by the State Board.